Some Remarks on Kim-dividing in NATP Theories: Introduction

-Although they still do not complete our goal, we also obtain both sufficient condition and necessary condition for $Z$ in (*), as follows.
+Although they still do not complete our goal, we also obtain both sufficient condition and necessary condition for $Z$ in [$\ast$], as follows.

-\begin{prop4} Suppose that for any model $M$ and $a\in\M$, there exists an invariant Morley sequence which is a witness for Kim-dividing of $a$ over $M$.
-Let $I=(a_i)_{i\in\omega}$ be a coheir Morley sequence over $M$ with $a_0=a$, and suppose it is a witness for Kim-dividing of $a$ over $M$.
-Then $I$ is a strict coheir Morley sequence of $\tp(a/M)$. \end{prop4}
+\begin{prop4} Let $T$ be an NATP theory and $\M$ its monster model.
+Suppose that for any model $M$ and $a\in\M$, there exists an invariant Morley sequence which is a witness of Kim-dividing of $a$ over $M$.
+Let $M$ be a model, $a\in\M$, and $I=(a_i)_{i<\omega}$ a coheir Morley sequence over $M$ with $a_0=a$.
+If $I$ is a witness of Kim-dividing of $a$ over $M$, then it is a strict coheir Morley sequence of $\tp(a/M)$. \end{prop4}

-That is, if there exists a class of invariant Morley sequences, say $Z$, which makes (*) to hold with $X$=NATP, $Y$=Kim, then every $Z$-coheir Morley sequence is a strict coheir Morley sequence.
+So in particular, if there exists a class of coheir Morley sequences, say $Z$, which makes [$\ast$] hold with $X$=NATP and $Y$=Kim, then every $Z$-coheir Morley sequence is a strict coheir Morley sequence.

-\begin{prop5} Let $T$ be NATP and $M$ be a model.
-Then (i) implies (ii) where: \begin{itemize} \item[(i)] There exists a pre-independence relation $\ind$ which is stronger than $\ind^h$ and satisfies monotonicity, full existence, right chain condition for coheir Morley sequences, and strong right transitivity over $M$. \item[(ii)] For all $b$, there exists a global coheir which is a witness for Kim-dividing of $b$ over $M$.
+\begin{prop5} Let $T$ be an NATP theory and $M$ a model.
+Then (i) implies (ii) where: \begin{itemize} \item[(i)] There exists a pre-independence relation $\ind$ which is stronger than $\ind^h$ and satisfies monotonicity, full existence, right chain condition for coheir Morley sequences, and strong right transitivity over $M$. \item[(ii)] For all $b$, there exists a global coheir which is a witness of Kim-dividing of $b$ over $M$.
 Thus Kim-forking is equivalent with Kim-dividing over $M$. \end{itemize} \end{prop5}

-That is, if a pre-independence relation $\ind$ above exists, then every coheir Morley sequence generated by a global type $p$ with $B\ind_M b$ for all $b\models p|_{MB}$ witnesses every Kim-dividing over $M$.
-Note that such a type $p$ exists since $\ind$ satisfies full existence.
+More precisely, in the proof of Proposition \ref{prop:sufficient cond}, we show that if a pre-independence relation $\ind$ as above exists, then every global coheir $p$ generated by $\ind$ is always a witness of Kim-dividing of $b$ over $M$, where $b\models p|_M$.
+Note that if such a pre-independence relation $\ind$ exists, then the global coheir $p$ as above must exist by full existence of $\ind$.